You can claim universal credit if

 In order to claim Universal Credit, you must be habitually resident in Northern Ireland.

-If you are not from Great Britain or Ireland, it’s not enough to physically be in Northern Ireland.
+If you are not from the United Kingdom or Ireland, it’s not enough to physically be in Northern Ireland.
 You must also show that you have a right to reside here.

 - If you are a refugee, you have a right to reside.